WayScience/NF1_3D_organoid_profiling_pipeline/docs/source/features/chammi75.md

 CHAMMI-75 features are useful for:

-* Capturing morphological phenotypes that are not described by hand-crafted features
+* Capturing phenotypes that are missed by hand-crafted features.
-* Identifying subtle treatment effects in fluorescence images
+* Identifying subtle treatment effects in fluorescence images.
-* Transfer learning and downstream classification tasks
+* Downstream classification tasks.

 ## References